-The Board would like to express its appreciation to Mr. Chng Hee Kok who has resigned from the Board on 11 May 2020 for his efforts and contributions during his tenure with the Company.
-The Board would also like to welcome Mr. Chong Ming Jun who has been appointed to the Board on 7 August 2020 and we look forward to benefiting from his experience and insight.
+The Board would like to express its appreciation to Mr. Er Kwong Wah who has resigned from the Board on 5 July 2021 for his efforts and contributions during his tenure with the Company.

 Mr Ng Teck Wah Non-Independent Non-Executive Chairman